dry-python/returns/docs/pages/interfaces.rst

 "whether this interface always the same or it can have slight variations"?
 That's why we have ``ResultLikeN`` and ``ResultBasedN`` interfaces.
 Because ``ResultBasedN`` has two extra methods compared to ``ResultLikeN``.
-We use ``Like`` suffix for interfaces that descibes some similar types.
+We use ``Like`` suffix for interfaces that describes some similar types.
 We use ``Based`` suffix for interfaces that descire almost concrete types.

 Laws